 Current accounts are available for those who are 'habitually resident' in the United Kingdom.
 Thus, you will need to have a UK 'verified' address.
 If you have British citizenship - but living abroad - you will need to provide a UK address for contact details.

 Non-UK citizens will need to prove that they have legal immigrant status.
-Illegal immigrants get prevented by law from holding a UK banking current account.
+Illegal immigrants get prevented by law from holding UK banking current accounts.